-Do you love to conduct research analyze data?
-Are you interested in fighting crime and helping law enforcement agencies get the most out of their people and programs?
-If you're considering earning a degree in criminology, or you're trying to decide what to do with the degree you already have, you may want to take a look at a career as a crime analyst or criminal intelligence analyst.
+This position is for job seekers who love to conduct research and analyze data, and happen to be interested in fighting crime and helping law enforcement agencies get the most out of their people and their programs.
+If you're considering earning a degree in criminology—or if you're trying to decide what to do with the degree you already have—you might want to take a look at a career as a crime analyst or criminal intelligence analyst.

-Due largely in part to the advent of community-oriented policing, crime analysis has been a growing field since the 1970's.
+Crime analysis has been a growing field since the 1970s due in part to the advent of community-oriented policing.
 Once limited to only federal or very large metropolitan departments, nearly every police agency in the U.S. now employs someone in an analyst capacity.

-Crime analysts have a host of resources at their disposal, including crime mapping technology, computer-aided dispatch, police reports and contacts with other professionals in their area and around the country.
+- Using a variety of resources, including crime mapping technology, computer-aided dispatch, police reports, and contacts with other professionals in their area and around the country.

-They use these resources to look for trends and to provide answers to issues puzzling police in real time, which in turn helps law enforcement better prepare.
-Crime analysis significantly enhances law enforcement's investigative capabilities.
+- Looking for trends and to provide answers to issues puzzling police in real time.
+This, in turn, helps law enforcement better prepare.

 Crime analysts are also on the cutting edge of community policing techniques, leading the charge on innovations such as predictive policing and environmental criminology.